-There is such an emphasis to avoid offense; that ironically people are being called all kinds of horrible things in an effort to curb the use of offensive words.
-Terms with serious connotations and historical meaning such as racist, homophobe, and a number of derogatory terms I will not write here, are thrown around on a whim as if they were candies at a children’s party.
-The problem here is not about words, it’s about control, and it’s about forcing people into a certain belief system because that system is “right!”
+There is such an emphasis on avoiding offense that, ironically, people are being called all kinds of horrible things in an effort to curb the use of offensive words.
+Terms with serious connotations and historical significance, such as “racist,” “homophobe,” and many others (that I will not write here) are thrown around on a whim.

-If that sounds familiar, it’s because we see it all too often these days.
 How can this happen in a nation literally founded on the idea of individual liberty?
-A nation founded by men who made statements like “Give me Liberty, or give me death!” and which has often been the example of what a free society should be.
+A nation founded by men who made statements like “Give me Liberty, or give me death!”.

-Dr. Os Guinness (author and social critic) once said in an interview: “in a convulsion of the global era, the most precious thing is human dignity.
+Os Guinness (sociologist, author, and social critic) once said, “in a convulsion of the global era, the most precious thing is human dignity.
 What is it that expresses and protects human dignity?
 Freedom of thought, conscience, and religion… and the arena that enhances that is the civil public square.”

-By “the civil public square” Dr. Guinness is referring to the ability of people from many backgrounds, in any community, with various beliefs and values, to come together and discuss issues; to debate ideas, and to let those ideas rise or fall on their merit.
-Sometimes the ideas one holds will triumph… sometimes they will fail to live up to scrutiny, but the ability to approach a controversial concept and allow it to be scrutinized is key for any diverse and strong society.
+By “the civil public square,” Dr. Guinness is referring to the ability of people from many backgrounds, in any community, with various beliefs and values, to come together and discuss issues, to debate ideas, and to let those ideas rise or fall on their merit.
+Sometimes the views one holds will triumph… sometimes they will fail to live up to scrutiny, but the ability to discuss a controversial concept is key for any stable society.

 “A Constitution of Government once changed from Freedom, can never be restored.
 Liberty, once lost, is lost forever.” – John Adams